sunkavar/sample-agentic-ai-python-application-with-amazon-cloudwatch/README.md

-# Sample Agentic AI Python Application with Amazon CloudWatch
+## Observing Agentic AI workloads using Amazon CloudWatch

 This repository contains the sample code and resources for the AWS blog post **"Observing Agentic AI workloads using Amazon CloudWatch"**.